+The kit provides all the material needed to perform 96 enzyme-linked immunosorbent assays (ELISA) on breakable microtitration wells sensitized with Echinococcus multilocularis Em18 recombinant antigen.
 Specific antibodies in the sample will bind to these antigens and washing will remove unspecific antibodies.
-The presence of fungal specific antibodies is detected with a Protein A - alkaline phosphatase conjugate.
+The presence of parasite specific antibodies is detected with a Protein A - alkaline phosphatase conjugate.
 A second washing step will remove unbound conjugate.
 Revealing bound antibodies is made by the addition of pNPP substrate which turns yellow in the presence of alkaline phosphatase.
-Color intensity is proportional to the amount of Aspergillus fumigatus specific antibodies in the sample.
+Color intensity is proportional to the amount of Echinococcus multilocularis specific antibodies in the sample.
 Potassium phosphate is added to stop the reaction.
 Absorbance at 405 nm is read using an ELISA microplate reader.